36 Fun Word Games for Kids To Help with Vocabulary & LiteracyAll Posts

 Game-based learning for literacy and vocabulary

 Kids love playing fun games.
-When you devote time to game-based learning or play-based learning, your child benefits from achieving critical thinking skills, motivation, and to reach for higher goals.
+When you devote time to game-based learning or play-based learning, your child learns critical thinking skills, motivation and goal-setting.
 You'll notice their confidence increases as they gain a handle on vocabulary and literacy.

 Want more ways to encourage your child to love learning?
-Prodigy English, the brand-new language and reading adventure from Prodigy Education, opens for early access in January 2022!
+Try Prodigy English!

 Kids can explore an open world as they create items, earn coins and meet new characters.
 Every time they correctly answer a reading or language question, they’ll gain more energy to use as they create a world of their very own.